rassaire/dmo-gpm-tutorial/tutorial0.md

 )
 ```
 Alternatively, downlaod this  project ( https://github.com/rassaire).
-you can open the project using  intelliJ IDE (here are some references : [Getting started with Scalismo in IntelliJ IDEA](https://scalismo.org/docs/ide)).
+You can open the project using  intelliJ IDE (here are some references : [Getting started with Scalismo in IntelliJ IDEA](https://scalismo.org/docs/ide)).
 - run the code in the tutorials.